Exploring the Best ClickLearn Alternatives?

 • Guide employees and end-users through your SaaS products with interactive walkthroughs, product tours, task lists, and more.

-• Highlight unused features, provide helpful tips, alerts users to errors, communicate product announcements, and more with smart tips, UX beacons, pop-ups, and field validations.
+• Highlight unused features, provide helpful tips, alert users to errors, communicate product announcements, and more with smart tips, UX beacons, pop-ups, and field validations.

 • Embed a self-help widget inside your product’s dashboard that automatically crawls your knowledge repositories (knowledge base, documentation, help desk, video tutorials, etc.) so that users can search through your documentation and support resources without leaving the application.